orbeon/orbeon-forms-doc/xforms/tutorial/hello.md

 ## Running the Hello application

 The Hello application is about the simplest Orbeon Forms application you can think of.
 It asks for your name and displays it back.
-Here is a direct link for running XForms Hello [online on the Orbeon web site](http://demo.orbeon.com/orbeon/xforms-hello/).
+Here is a direct link for running XForms Hello [online on the Orbeon website](http://demo.orbeon.com/orbeon/xforms-hello/).

 Simply enter your first name in the input field, for example "Joe".
 You should promptly see a message underneath saying "Hello, Joe!".